 Reading fiction has been shown to increase empathy, a much-needed workplace soft skill.

-How to get your book club up and running
+How to get your company book club up and running

 Here are 10 actionable tips to ensure your book club runs smoothly.